LET'S GET STARTED!

 Music enjoyment is more than a hobby; it’s a way to improve your health.
 Research shows that music can ease pain, improve your physical endurance, motivate you to push harder in a workout, improve your sleep quality, and even cause you to eat less per meal.
 In other words, the right music can alter your mood, influence the direction of your thoughts, and improve your energy levels.
 Start considering music as a tool that can optimize your experience at any given moment, and you might be amazed at the impact it has on your life.

 Want to boost the benefits even further?
-Make your own music by plucking on the piano or taking guitar lessons.
+Make your own music by plucking on the guitar or taking piano lessons.
 You can also gain impressive benefits for socialization and group synchronization by joining a local choir.
+Or get up and move to music by taking a dance class.
+You’ll be getting some great exercise in as well.

 14. Connect with Nature